jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb.md

 *** - Done for all scenarios
 Manual - During or Before Demo...

+FOCUS ON DAY 2 ACTIONS for:
+  - Provision Instances
+  - Scaling
+  - Upgrading

 - Configure Database Operator and Developer User in Calm / LDAP

 ## Provision MongoDB OpsManager Cluster on Karbon via Enterprise Operator